note35/booking_taipeihacks/README.md

     mkdir pre_processor/hotel_images

-2.After you installed those requirement, you can run the program by command below.
+3.After you installed those requirement, you can run the program by command below.

     python flaskr.py

-3.Then, you can access the restful API.
+4.Then, you can access the restful API.

-    - Crawl the given city in order to analyze:
+    - Crawl the given city in order to analyze (take some time, please see the console) :

         http://127.0.0.1:5000/crawl_city/<city>